properly/echoes/README.md

 ### Development setup
-The provided docker-compose file installs gems automatically but does not create/migrate the database, nor installs the depencies for compiling the frontend
+The provided docker-compose file installs gems automatically but does not create/migrate the database, nor installs the dependencies for compiling the frontend.

-    # Install frontend dependencies
+    # Install frontend dependencies (only needed on initial setup)
     docker-compose run --rm frontend npm i

-    # once containers are up, migrate the database:
+    # Migrate the database (only needed on initial setup)
     $ docker-compose run --rm web bin/rails db:migrate RAILS_ENV=development

     # Start docker containers